TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Revisiting the Key Factors for Backdoor against TO Models

 \subsection{The Significant Impact of Trigger Design}

 Backdoor training aims to establish a connection between the trigger and the target action.
-Beyond the target action, the efficacy of an implanted backdoor critically hinges on the trigger's characteristics~\cite{cui2024badrl}.
+Beyond the target action, the efficacy of an implanted backdoor critically hinges on the trigger's design~\citep{cui2024badrl}.
 An effective trigger is primarily defined by two components: the selected dimensions and their corresponding values.
 Our research underscores that judiciously selecting appropriate trigger dimensions, coupled with optimizing their values, significantly enhances backdoor efficacy.

-\textbf{Trigger Dimensions.} Following Baffle~\cite{gong2024baffle}, the trigger dimensionality is fixed at 3.
-We then randomly sample different triplets of dimensions to form the trigger and evaluate the ASR for each.

-As shown in Table~\ref{tab:trigger_dim}, the selection of trigger dimensions critically influences the efficacy of the backdoor attack.
+\textbf{Trigger Dimensions.} Following Baffle~\citep{gong2024baffle}, we use a fixed trigger dimensionality of 3 and report the ASR over randomly sampled dimension triplets.
+As shown in Table~\ref{tab:trigger_dim}, the trigger dimension critically influences the efficacy of the backdoor.
 Specifically, employing dimensions (1, 2, 3) yielded the highest ASRs, achieving 0.915 and 0.880 for the \texttt{Half} and \texttt{Walk}, respectively.
 In contrast, setting trigger dimensions to (1, 10, 14) resulted in ASRs of 0.000 (\texttt{Half}) and 0.013 (\texttt{Walk}).
 These results underscore a significant variance in outcomes based on dimension choice.
 In subsequent experiments, we fix the trigger dimensions to (1, 2, 3).
 Additional attempts at dimension selection methods are detailed in Appendix~\ref{app:dimension}.

-\textbf{Trigger Values.} Achieving high ASR for specific target actions is challenging, largely due to states and target actions being high-dimensional continuous vectors, which complicates learning a robust trigger-target connection.
-Thus, it is crucial to determine trigger values for addressing this challenge and ensuring a stronger connection between the trigger and the desired target action.
+\textbf{Trigger Values.} Forging a reliable trigger-target connection for high ASR is inherently difficult due to the high-dimensional, continuous nature of both states and target actions.
+Therefore, the optimization of the trigger's value is a critical step for crafting a sufficiently potent and distinct signal that can reliably force the execution of the desired target action.

-Table~\ref{tab:trigger value} presents a comparative ASR analysis for trigger values obtained via different methods, while holding trigger dimensions constant.
-Non-learnable methods for deriving trigger values generally struggle to achieve high ASRs, especially within practical or predefined value ranges.
-Based on these findings, and after selecting suitable trigger dimensions, we utilize MI-FGSM~\cite{dong2017discovering} to optimize the trigger values (Specific trigger values are detailed in Appendix~\ref{app:trigger value}.).
+Table~\ref{tab:trigger value} compares the ASR of different trigger value generation methods, with trigger dimensions held constant.
+Non-learnable methods generally yield low ASRs.
+Besides, both state and trigger lack clear semantic interpretability.
+Consequently, we employ MI-FGSM~\citep{dong2017discovering} to optimize the trigger values, with the details outlined in Appendix~\ref{app:trigger value}.